Cloud Folders are supported on the US East Region only.

 You may have used the mapped local drive within the RDP session to transfer files to CloudShare machines.
 While this approach works well for small files, the RDP connection is not optimized for transferring large files and can time out.
 You could also use the regular Internet connection to download files to machines but this is not available during the free trial period for security reasons.

 - Speed - FTP provides a fast mechanism to upload large files, which has been a challenge uploading over a slower RDP connection that users have used.

 - Privacy - You can upload only the required files into your Cloud Folder and make it visible in the machines.
 [The RDP connection maps your entire local drive to the machine].
 With collaboration features, multiple users (developers, QA, customers) may have access to your machine when you're logged in.

 - Sharing content between machines and environments - The Cloud Folder can be mapped to any of the machines you have access to, and enables rapid sharing of content between machines as well as all environments you have access to.

-Unfortunately, currently Cloud Folders are not available for all Linux-based VMs, however you can still use an FTP client to connect to the folder.
+If you do not wish to install CIFS, you can still use an FTP client to connect to the folder.

-If you receive a security prompt to confirm the certificate, you can confirm this with the SHA key below:
+If you receive a security prompt to confirm the certificate, you can confirm this with the SHA keys below: